 - In keeping with the family name and tradition, the automated loom business was named “Toyoda.”
 Thought to be good luck at first, the spelling was eventually changed to widen its appeal overseas.

-- Toyota made its first car in 1937, and the first fleet was used for war purposes
+- Toyota made its first car in 1937, and the first fleet was used for war purposes.

-- Toyota’s Crown sedan was the very first car imported by Americans in 1957
+- Toyota’s Crown sedan was the very first car imported by Americans in 1957.

 - Toyota is now known as one of the greenest in the industry.
 Its Prius campaign in the mid-2000s established the company as a leader in environment-friendly car production, making it the number one “Global Green Brand” for 2015.

-- Toyota is the first automaker to produce 10 million cars in a single financial year
+- Toyota is the first automaker to produce 10 million cars in a single financial year.

 - Eighty percent of Toyotas sold 20 years ago are still on the road today

 - Toyota is responsible for creating over 365,000 American jobs.
-In addition, Toyota-related franchises, such as Toyota dealerships, repair shops, and accessory stores, contribute 30,000 jobs.
+In addition, Toyota-related franchises, such as Toyota dealerships, repair shops, and accessory stores, contribute to 30,000 jobs.